 Table 4 presents result of PLS analysis for growth stock.
 Overall, based on coefficients value, out of five independent variables, only PER have not significantly affected NAV of growth stock.
 Meanwhile ROE and BVPS have bigger influence towards performance of growth stock measured through its NAV (288% and 50%) respectively and EPS have bigger negative effect at -44% towards growth stock.
 Other variable is found to be significant with low coefficients, such as ebitdaintexp variable.

 Based on the regression results, growth stock effect gives greater significant on Net Asset Value of Islamic stock mutual funds.
-ROE as profitability proxy has significant influence to NAV of Sharia mutual fund.
-Therefore, if investor wants to analyze how performance of Sharia stock mutual funds, then investors can estimate from the collection of shares owned by agent companies, especially the value of the company's ROE.
+ROE as profitability proxy has significant influence to NAV of Shariah mutual fund.
+Therefore, if investor wants to analyze how performance of Shariah stock mutual funds, they can estimate from the collection of shares owned by agent companies, especially the value of the company's ROE.
 Based on the results, growth stock gives more contribution towards NAV compared to value stock.
 This could happen if the investment manager aims to achieve high profit for the portfolio, because the companieswhich are on the growing stages may provide high return.

-According to Chan, and Lakonishok (2004), there are times when investors’ sentiment can affect the value of shares of a growing company.
+According to Chan and Lakonishok (2004), there are times when investors’ sentiment can affect the value of shares of a growing company.
 Investors in Indonesia have reached an excessive level of optimism about the prospects for growth stocks, such as pharmaceutical, food and distribution industries, because the government has planned to increase pharmacy industry, transportation infrastructure as well as rapidly growing industry distribution.

 BVPS has the second largest influence after ROE.
 BVPS is one of the main indicators to analyze whether a stock is expensive or not.
 However, observation on BVPS should also consider other indicators such as PER.
-Basically when we buy a stock whose BVPS value is less than 1.0, it means that we buy a stock whose equity value is greater than what we paid which means we get a discount from its real value.
-But in reality, although BVPS ratio could be one of indicator in assessing whether the stock is expensive or not, but not all shares with BVPS below 1.0 are undervalued shares.
-It perhaps the stock that has low BVPS because of the company was losing, so that in later years, its book value decreasing.
-This type of risk may become one of the factor why investment managers reluctant to buy them for mutual fund portfolios.
+Basically when we buy a stock that have BVPS value is less than 1.0, it means that we buy a stock that have equity value is greater than what we paid which means we get a discount from its real value.
+But in reality, although BVPS ratio could be one of indicator in assessing whether the stock is expensive or not, not all shares with BVPS below 1.0 are undervalued shares.
+It happened perhaps because of the company was losing, so that in later years, its book value decreasing.
+This type of risk may become one of the factor that made the investment managers reluctant to buy them for mutual fund portfolios.
 Conversely, stocks with high BVPS may not an overvalued stock because company may offer good prospects and performance as well as a famous brand.
 This combination make their stock price valued in premium, compared to stocks with lower BVPS but with lower prospects as well.
-Above explanations can be used by the investment manager as considerations in choosing a portfolio for stock mutual funds.
+The above explanations can be used by the investment manager as considerations in choosing a portfolio for stock mutual funds.

 While generally high EPS will make net asset value increase, but this time the result is negative.
 The negative effect of EPS may be due to the risk that may occur as “high risk high return.
 On the other hand, EPS cannot be used to determine the fairness of stock prices.
 Therefore, the investment manager must be careful when choosing stocks that have high EPS.